Recital by Renaud Capuçon and Daniel Lozakovich

 Auditorium

-The day after a weekend of masterclasses, Renaud Capuçon is joined by the prodigy Daniel Lozakovich to perform an original programme for two violins created by Mr Capuçon.
+The day after a weekend of masterclasses, Renaud Capuçon is joined by Daniel Lozakovich to perform an original programme for two violins.

 Violin duos, a popular instrument grouping during the Baroque era, saw a resurgence in the early 20th century through new attention from composers drawn to a sonic homogeneity brimming with surprises and ambiguities.
 To offer a panoramic perspective on this tantalising and little-known repertoire, the two virtuosos present a programme ranging from spiritual pieces composed by Jean-Marie Leclair during the Age of Enlightenment, the daring works of Bartók and Prokofiev and the fiery, dazzling Romanticism of Ysaÿe and Wienawski.